Schraiber/selection/README.md

 ./sr -X 0,0,2,11,17 -N 20,20,20,20,20 -T -0.6,-0.44994994994995,-0.2997997997998,-0.14964964964965,0 -n 500000 -d 0.001 -F 20 -f 1000 -s 100 -P constant.pop -e 8067 -a -o output
 ```

+## Not inferring allele age

+In some cases, it is not as desirable to infer the age of the allele, for example if your allele was ascertained due to being high frequency.
+In that case, adding inference of allele age will bias your results toward an inference of selection.
+To deal with this situation, we also have a mode that applies a uniform prior to the population allele frequency at the most ancient sampling time.
+This can be executed by simply **leaving off** the `-a` flag.

 ## Other flags that might be relevant

 ```